 The Drakensberg is a centre for adventure activities or experiences.
 For example, it has the largest concentration of hiking trails in South Africa.
 Furthermore, hot air ballooning, white river rafting, horse riding, trail running, abseiling, zip-lining, e-biking and mountaineering are some other adventure experiences.

 Furthermore, It has a range of curio shop centres, such as Thokosiza.
-There is even a craft brewery.
-Also, Cathedral Peak Wine Estate, a renowned wine estate.
+There is even a craft brewery, Drakensberg Brewery.
+Also, Cathedral Peak Wine Estate is a renowned wine estate.
 Besides these, there is Life Style Centre – Berg Air with a chocolate factory known as Chocolate Memories and the Cheese Shop.
 Also, The Farmers Friend Farmstall and an excellent Bistro.
-Moreover, there are a variety of exceptional craft centres, which provide traditional Zulu baskets, beadwork and even woven carpets.
+Moreover, there are a variety of exceptional craft centres which provide traditional Zulu baskets, beadwork and even woven carpets.
 In addition, there is a dedicated farmers market – The Farmers Lawn Market.

 You can see a range of birds seen in the Drakensberg.
 Firstly the Rock Kestral, the Cape Eagle, the Black Eagle, Bearded Vulture, and the Jackal Buzzard.
 Additionally, observe several buck species in this particular area.
 Firstly the Common Duiker, the Klipspringer, the Eland, the Bushbuck, the Rhebuck, the Mountain Rhebuck and the tiny Oribi.
 Other wildlife commonly seen include the Rock Hyrax or Dassie, the Chacma Baboon.
 Extremely rare is the leopard.

-Fortunately, there are only three dangerous species of the snake found in this area.
+Fortunately, only three dangerous species of snake are found in this area.
 These are the Rinkhals, the Berg Adder and the Puff Adder.
 Their bites are rarely fatal.
 But medical attention should be sought if bitten by one of these reptiles.

 Some common plants that tourists will come across in this area include proteas, the Tree Fern, cycads and Yellowwood Trees.
-Furthermore, Bracken fern, Red Grass Ericas and Red Hot Pokers.
+Furthermore, Red Grass, Ericas and Red Hot Pokers.
 The lower Drakensberg forms part of South Africa’s significant grasslands.